Omar-Gamal1/Seekdomain/README.md

 # Seekdomain
-### collection of subdomain tools and techniques to gather subdomains.
+### A collection of subdomain tools and techniques to gather subdomains.

 ## Tools